So you want to transition into zero-drop shoes like Altras or even minimal/barefoot shoes like Xero Shoes?

 Transitioning into minimal/barefoot shoes

-Transitioning in barefoot shoes will be a little slower because the stress on your lower legs and feet are much greater!
+Transitioning in barefoot shoes will be a little slower because the stress on your lower legs and feet is much greater!

 The risk of bone injuries is real and often the hidden issue behind a failed barefoot transition.